aim11/AIRIoT/README.md

-This folder contains example data in different RDF formats, as well as ontology and rules used in traffic reasoning experiments.
+This repository contains software and example data in different RDF formats, as well as ontology and rules used in traffic reasoning experiments.
 Semantic Reasoning for Context-aware Internet of Things Applications.
-Maarala AI, Su X, Riekki J (2016), in IEEE Internet of Things Journal, Accepted, https://arxiv.org/abs/1604.08340.
+Maarala AI, Su X, Riekki J (2016), in IEEE Internet of Things Journal, DOI: 10.1109/JIOT.2016.2587060.